-You must maintain a "C" grade point average (2.0) or better to remain in good academic standing at FSU.
-Here's how you figure out your GPA:
+A minimum Florida State University (FSU) cumulative grade point average (GPA) of 2.0 ("C") or better is required to remain in good academic standing at FSU.
+FSU GPA refers to only the GPA of courses taken while enrolled at FSU.
+Here's how you figure out your FSU GPA: